Dexter is a pastor who enjoys reading and studying the Bible to inspire and empower others

 8. Psalm 23:4

 Yea, though I walk through the valley of the shadow of death, I will fear no evil: for thou art with me; thy rod and thy staff they comfort me.”

 When our vision of life gets dark and our path in life seems uncertain—even then we can still trust God.
 Uncertain times in life are one if not, the most frustrating time in our lives.
 Not knowing what’s around the corner, not knowing what may happen next is sometimes too much to bear.
 But this verse has been a source of strength and comfort to me, it reveals that even in our most unstable and uncertain moments God is with us.
 At times we may not feel as though God is with us, but He is there—in our most unbearable moments.

 You are not walking this lonely and dark valley alone, God is with you, and every step of the way He will comfort you.

 It’s always good to know that someone else has experienced and overcome the hard times we face.
 It’s a good practice to talk to and learn from others who have encountered tough times.
 Learn from them, study their success and when possible apply their principles.
-Of course, we must be guided by the Holy Spirit, but it’s God will.
+Of course, we must be guided by the Holy Spirit, but it’s God's will.
 By learning from others, we will find that some trials we struggle with are quite easy to overcome if we apply the principles from others’ success.
-Don’t listen to the devil, he will try his to get you isolated, and then fill your mind with his lies.
+Don’t listen to the devil, he will try his best to get you isolated so that he can fill your mind with lies.